-4.1 Relative influence on frequency distributions of agreement scales
+4.1.
+Relative influence on frequency distributions of agreement scales

-The frequency distributions of $S{ij}^{A(\overline{mm})}$ and $S{ij}^{A(\overline{mo})}$ (Figure 9) for all precipitation grids are presented for the two types of precipitation fields at four precipitation threshold (0.1, 2, 7 and 15 mm 3h-1) over the 3-27 h lead times.
-For the threshold raw precipitation fields, most of the $S{ij}^{A(\overline{mm})}$ range from 5 to 10 grid points (~ 110 to 210 km), and the distributions are similar for different precipitation thresholds under both weather regimes.
-In terms of $S{ij}^{A(\overline{mo})}$ , the proportions of agreement scales larger than 25 grid points obviously increase with the increasing threshold, especially under SC.
+The frequency distributions of $S{ij}^{A(\overline{mm})}$ and $S{ij}^{A(\overline{mo})}$ (Figure 9) for all precipitation grids are presented for the two types of precipitation fields at four precipitation threshold (0.1, 2, 7 and $15 \text{ mm}(3 \text{ h})^{-1}$) over the 3-27 h lead times.
+For the threshold raw precipitation fields, most of the $S{ii}^{A(\overline{mm})}$ range from 5 to 10 grid points (~110-210 km), and the distributions are similar for different precipitation thresholds under both weather regimes.
+In terms of $S{ij}^{\overline{A}(\overline{mo})}$, the proportions of agreement scales larger than 25 grid points obviously increase with the increasing threshold, especially under SC.
 These results demonstrate that the spatial agreement between ensemble members is high and less affected by weather regimes and precipitation thresholds.
 However, with the increasing threshold, the spatial agreement between ensemble members and observations gradually decreases, especially for the SC regime.
-This is the reason why the spatial spread-skill relationship becomes more and more underdispersive with the increasing precipitation threshold (see supplementary material)

-Figure S6), which can be inferred from both types of precipitation fields.
+This is the reason why the spatial spread-skill relationship becomes more and more underdispersive with the increasing precipitation threshold (Figure S6 in File S1), which can be inferred from both types of precipitation fields.

-Comparing the frequency distributions of $S{ij}^{A(\overline{mm})}$ or $S{ij}^{A(\overline{mo})}$ for the threshold raw and threshold binary precipitation fields, the frequencies of agreement scales with lower values change the most.
-By removing the bias of precipitation intensity, the frequencies of small agreement scales for the threshold binary precipitation fields are greatly enhanced than the threshold raw ones.
-With the increasing agreement scale and precipitation threshold, the frequency differences of $S{ij}^{A(\overline{mm})}$ or $S{ij}^{A(\overline{mo})}$ between these two types of precipitation fields steadily decrease, indicating that the precipitation intensity plays a more important role on the agreement scales for smaller rainfall thresholds.
-Indeed, the EPS can reasonably predict the spatial coverage of major rainbands during the Meiyu season, and hence the intensity becomes relatively important for the lighter precipitation (Figure 3).
+Comparing the frequency distributions of $S{ij}^{A(\overline{mm})}$ or $S{ij}^{A(\overline{mn})}$ for the threshold raw and threshold binary precipitation fields, the frequencies of agreement scales with lower values change the most.
+By removing the bias of precipitation intensity, the frequencies of small agreement scales for the threshold binary precipitation fields are greatly enhanced compared with the threshold raw ones.
+With the increasing agreement scale and precipitation threshold, the frequency differences of $S{ij}^{A(\overline{mm})}$ or $S{ij}^{A(\overline{mn})}$ between these two types of precipitation field steadily decrease, indicating that the precipitation intensity plays a more important role in the agreement scales for smaller rainfall thresholds.
+Indeed, the EPS can reasonably predict the spatial coverage of major rain bands during the Meiyu season, and hence the intensity becomes relatively important for the lighter precipitation (Figure 3).

-4.2 Relative influence on the spatial spread-skill relationship
+4.2.
+Relative influence on the spatial spread-skill relationship

 This section aims to investigate the relative influence of precipitation intensity on the spatial spread-skill relationship.
 Figure 10 shows the moving bin scatter plots of all precipitation grids for the threshold raw and binary precipitation fields at four precipitation thresholds.
-For the 2, 7, 15 mm 3h-1 thresholds, the spatial spread-skill relationship is generally underdispersive.
-By contrast, the forecasts exhibit mixed overdispersion and underdispersion at the lowest threshold (0.1 mm 3h-1).
+For the 2, 7, 15 mm $(3 h)^{-1}$ thresholds, the spatial spread-skill relationship is generally underdispersive.
+By contrast, the forecasts exhibit mixed overdispersion and underdispersion at the lowest threshold $(0.1 \text{ mm } (3 h)^{-1})$.
 With the increasing threshold, the spatial agreement for both regimes decreases, suggesting that the EPS tends to provide precipitation forecasts with more insufficient spread for higher precipitation intensities.
 The spatial agreement under LC is generally higher than that under SC for all thresholds.
 Under the same weather regime at a specified threshold, the spatial agreement for threshold binary precipitation fields is higher than the corresponding threshold raw precipitation fields, because the influences of precipitation intensity bias are eliminated for the threshold binary precipitation fields.
 With the increasing threshold, the scale differences between these two types of precipitation fields become smaller and smaller, indicating the impact of precipitation intensity on the spatial spread-skill relationship reduces.